 The Mean

 The mean, often referred to as the average, is the most commonly used measure of central tendency.
-It is calculated by summing all the values in a dataset and dividing by the number of values.
-Mathematically, for a dataset with n values x1, x2, ..., xn, the mean (often denoted as μ for a population or x̄ for a sample) is calculated as:
+And it is calculated by summing all the values in a dataset and dividing by the number of values.
+Mathematically, for a dataset with n values *x1, x2, ...

 μ = (x1 + x2 + ... + xn) / n

 The mean is intuitive and easy to calculate.
-It takes into account every value in the dataset, making it a comprehensive measure of central tendency.
-However, its primary weakness is its sensitivity to extreme values, also known as outliers.
-Outliers can significantly skew the mean, making it a less representative measure of the typical value.
-For example, consider the dataset [2, 4, 6, 8, 100].
+But it takes into account every value in the dataset, making it a comprehensive measure of central tendency.
+Still, its primary weakness is its sensitivity to extreme values, also known as outliers.
+Worth adding: outliers can significantly skew the mean, making it a less representative measure of the typical value.
+As an example, consider the dataset [2, 4, 6, 8, 100].
 The mean is (2 + 4 + 6 + 8 + 100) / 5 = 24, which is not a good representation of the central tendency of the data because of the outlier 100.

 The mean is best used when the data is approximately normally distributed and does not contain significant outliers.
 In such cases, the mean provides an accurate and reliable measure of the central tendency.
 It is widely used in various fields, including finance, engineering, and social sciences, to calculate average values and make comparisons between datasets.